Scrappyz/React-Components/README.md

 ## React-Components
-My custom components for `React.js`.
+My custom components for `React.js`

+## Installation
+Copy components to your project from the [components](/src/components/) directory.
+Each component has their own documentation.